royalgraphx/DarwinKVM/docs/_writeups/05-MotherboardAudio/03-AddingKext.md

 We'll now go ahead and add the ``AppleALC.kext`` into our OpenCore image.
 To use it properly, we must first ``OC Snapshot`` to make sure it's added to our config.plist kexts.
 Next, we must go to the boot arguments and add the following:

 ```
-aclid=xxx
+alcid=xxx
 ```
 Where, ``xxx`` is the Layout ID that corresponds with your ALC Codec from the previous page.

-In the screenshot above, you can see the use of ``aclid=1``.
+In the screenshot above, you can see the use of ``alcid=1``.
 This was determined from the following chart:

 [Acidanthera, AppleALC Supported Codecs](https://github.com/acidanthera/AppleALC/wiki/Supported-codecs)